fsprojects/Paket/docs/content/commands/generate-include-scripts.md

 This will create .csx and .fsx scripts under `paket-files/include-scripts/net45/`, those files can now be used in your scripts without having to bother with the list and order of all dependencies for given package.

-Note: this command only works after packages have been restored, please call `paket install` before using `paket generate-include-scripts`.
+Note: this command only works after packages have been restored, please call `paket restore` before using `paket generate-include-scripts` or `paket install` if you just changed your `paket.dependencies` file.

 ## Sample